osu-mist/evals/README.md

 3. Test Liferay apache server
     - Open a browser to http://localhost:8080/web/guest/
+    - Depending on the version of liferay you may not be asked to setup an admin account.
+In that case below is the default login information.
     - Default login information:
       - username: test@liferay.com
       - password: test

-4. (Optional) Setup test database
+4. Setup test database or use existing oracle development server
     - I used [Mamp](https://www.mamp.info/en/) for a quick and dirty mysql server
     - Run evals/docroot/WEB-INF/src/edu/osu/cws/evals/tests/test-db.sql
-    - Run evals/docroot/WEB-INF/src/edu/osu/cws/evals/tests/test-db-updates.sql
+    - Run evals/docroot/WEB-INF/src/edu/osu/cws/evals/tests/local-dev-env-data.sql

 5. Configure EvalS
     - Clone this repository into `liferay-plugins-sdk-${version}/portlets/`